Skip to main content

 Service Summary

 Dr. Gandhi is highly active in service-related activities at the university, local, national, and international levels.
-In addition, he serves as the Director of the School of Interdisciplinary Informatics, which offers cutting-edge degree programs in Cybersecurity, Bioinformatics, and IT Innovation.
-He has held several leadership positions within the college and the university, such as chairing the Faculty Senate – Faculty Personnel and Welfare Committee.
+He has held several leadership positions within the college and the university.
 He has also served on several national-level committees and open communities related to cybersecurity and data standards.
 He also serves as the Research Associate Editor for the Cybersecurity Skills Journal and has supported special issues on critical issues such as workforce standards and diversity in cybersecurity.
+He is a member of the Common Weakness Enumeration (CWE) board.

 Awards and Honors